aws-samples/k8s-cloudwatch-operator/cloudwatch-lambda/README.md

-## Kubernetes client using AWS Lambda
+## Autoscaling Kubernetes deployments with AWS Lambda

-A Kubernetes Java client implemented as an AWS Lambda function whose execution is triggered whenever an IAM user is added or removed from an IAM group.
-This is made possible using Amazon EventBridge, which is a serverless event bus service that makes it easy to deliver a stream of real-time data from the IAM service and route that data to targets such as AWS Lambda.
+A Lambda function that is triggered to execute when CloudWatch alarm sends notifications to the SNS topic.
+It performs the role of a Kubernetes client and executes autoscaling operations by invoking the Kubernetes API server.
+It authenticates with the API server using a token generated with the <a href="https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html">AWS Signature Version 4</a>  algorithm, adopting the same scheme used by the <a href="https://github.com/kubernetes-sigs/aws-iam-authenticator">AWS IAM Authenticator for Kubernetes</a> to construct the authentication token.

 ## Build Requirements